Subscribing to Live Events

 live.web().addService("/events", new MyEventService(live))

-In summary, in this section we prepared a query to run once the frontend code connects into the data channel to listen by events.
-It is prepared to deliver both historical and real-time data about the __metrics event type including the last 1 day of data and the follow(true) means the runtime will deliver any real-time data from now on as soon the historical part of the dataset be read from persistent storage (if any).
+In summary, in this section we prepared a **query** to run once the frontend code connects into the **data channel** to listen by events.
+It is prepared to deliver both **historical and real-time data** about the `__metrics` event type including the `last 1 day` of data and the `follow(true)` means the runtime will deliver any real-time data from now on as soon the historical part of the dataset be read from persistent storage (if any).

-Event subscription for web applications
+### Event subscription for web applications <a href="#user-content-event-subscription-for-web-applications" id="user-content-event-subscription-for-web-applications"></a>

 Live delivers a frontend API called **Live Subscription Service**.
 It allows the developer to request the data channel (typically built upon **websockets** if your browser supports).
 Then, the plugin frontend code will be able to receive events produced by Pipes queries encapsulated by REST endpoints, as demonstrated in the previous section.